aws-samples/ec2-steampipe/README.md

 ## Getting started
-Download the [CloudFormation template](ec2-steampipe.yaml) and provision it in your AWS console.
+Download the [CloudFormation template](ec2-steampipe.yaml) and provision it in your AWS [CloudFormation console](https://console.aws.amazon.com/cloudformation).
 Once provisioned, go to Outputs section.

 Use the `SSMSessionManager` link value to change ec2-user password and `RemoteWebConsole` link value to login to graphical desktop in your browser.

 ## Attribution
-Steampipe [binary](https://steampipe.io/downloads) and [AWS plugin](https://hub.steampipe.io/plugins/turbot/aws#get-started) are downloaded without modification.
-Usage indicates acceptance of their licenses
+Steampipe [binary](https://steampipe.io/downloads) and [AWS plugin](https://hub.steampipe.io/plugins/turbot/aws) are downloaded without modification.
+Usage indicates acceptance of their licenses.

 ## Using Steampipe
 Steampipe is installed with AWS plugin configured for the region where CloudFormation template is provisioned.
 From terminal session, you can [query](https://steampipe.io/docs/query/overview) your AWS environment.
 Refer to [documentation site](https://hub.steampipe.io/plugins/turbot/aws) for advanced configuration options (such as multi-region and multi-account connections) and [table definitions & examples](https://hub.steampipe.io/plugins/turbot/aws/tables).

-To perform [compliance auditing](https://aws.amazon.com/blogs/opensource/compliance-auditing-with-steampipe-and-sql/) or run [dashboards](https://aws.amazon.com/blogs/opensource/dashboards-as-code-a-new-approach-to-visualizing-aws-apis/), refer to [Steampipe mods site](https://hub.steampipe.io/mods?q=AWS) for installation and other instructions.
+To perform [compliance auditing](https://aws.amazon.com/blogs/opensource/compliance-auditing-with-steampipe-and-sql/) or run [dashboards](https://aws.amazon.com/blogs/opensource/dashboards-as-code-a-new-approach-to-visualizing-aws-apis/), refer to [Steampipe mods site](https://hub.steampipe.io/mods?q=AWS) for installation and usage instructions.

 ## Updating steampipe
 To update steampipe and associated plugins, login to EC2 instance and run `/home/ec2-user/update-steampipe` script.